IDU-CVLab/Images_Preprocessing/README.md

 https://stackoverflow.com/questions/66911470/how-to-apply-grad-cam-on-my-trained-model {Last Access 13.12.2021}

 # Images Preprocessing
-## 1. segmentation and cropping.py <br/>
+## 1. segmentation and cropping <br/>
-The code uses python open-cv for gussian blurring, cropping and histogram segmentation of medical images.
+The code 'cropping-and-segmentation.py' uses python open-cv for gussian blurring, cropping and histogram segmentation of medical images.
 The code is an attempt to segment lung CT scan images.

 The original Image looks like:
 <p align="center">